 In October 2013, he was named a Paul Harris Fellow by Rotary International for “the furtherance of better understanding and friendly relations among peoples”.

 As Finance Minister, he led a team of 3,100 in the Department of Finance and oversaw a budget of over £11bn.
 He led a revamp of the Central Procurement Directorate which he chaired to put an emphasis on social value and local SMEs and in October 2016 unveiled a £30m First Step Stimulus.
-As Finance Minister, he removed rates from amateur sporting club premises, brought forward proposals for empowerment zones in east and west Belfast, revived the Government Art Collection, and introduce the one per cent for art principle into government capital contracts.
+As Finance Minister, he removed rates from amateur sporting club premises, brought forward proposals for empowerment zones in east and west Belfast, revived the Government Art Collection, and introduced the one per cent for art principle into government capital contracts.

 A graduate of Queen’s University Belfast, he is married to Helen O’Hare and the couple have four grown-up children.
 Máirtín is a keen runner.